Indicators

 A lagging indicator measures the outcome of performance at the end of a period.
 It is backward-looking because it shows us the consequences of what has already been done.
 They are also known as result indicators.

 A leading indicator measures the performance of factors that are critical now to achieving a desired outcome in the future.
+They are also known as leading indicators.

 Lagging Indicator